vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

 This is the rice-and-beans staple of the HashSet world.
-Before discussing the problems with this, we need to know what `XOR` does.
+To identify the problems with this, we need to know what `XOR` does.

 The [exclusive-or operator](https://hackernoon.com/xor-the-magical-bit-wise-operator-24d3012ed821) (XOR) just smooshes 2 bit sequences together to generate another bit sequence.
 When only one of the bits is 1, then 1 is generated else 0.
 E.g.:
 ```